vannizhang/covid19-trend-map-data/README.md

 # CovidPulse Data

-Fetch Covid-19 Data from [JHU service](https://www.arcgis.com/home/item.html?id=4cb598ae041348fb92270f102a6783cb) for US Counties and States and transform them into the format that can be consumed by the [CovidPulse](https://livingatlas.arcgis.com/covidpulse/) app.
+Fetch Covid-19 Data for the US from [JHU Covid-19 County Cases](https://www.arcgis.com/home/item.html?id=4cb598ae041348fb92270f102a6783cb) and transform them into the JSON files with paths that can be rendered as sparklines by the [CovidPulse](https://livingatlas.arcgis.com/covidpulse/) app.

 ## Instructions